Hansade2005/pixel-pilot/README.md

 ## Logo Component

-The Pixel Pilot logo is a sophisticated, animated component that represents AI-powered development:
+The Pipilot logo is a sophisticated, animated component that represents AI-powered development:

 ### Variants
 - **Icon**: Just the animated logo icon
-- **Text**: Logo icon with "Pixel Pilot" text and tagline
+- **Text**: Logo icon with "Pipilot" text and tagline
 - **Full**: Large logo with full branding

 ### Sizes